Publication date: 7 December 2021

-This strategy applies to Rubix Group Holdings Limited and to the group of UK companies headed by Rubix Group Holdings Limited in accordance with paragraph 19 of Schedule 19 to the Finance Act 2016 (‘Schedule’).
+This strategy applies to Rubix Limited (formerly Rubix Group Holdings Ltd) and to the group of UK companies headed by Rubix Limited in accordance with paragraph 19 of Schedule 19 to the Finance Act 2016 (‘Schedule’).
 A list of the entities to which it applies is set out below.
-In this strategy, references to ‘Rubix Group Holdings Limited’ or ‘the Group’, are to all these entities.
+In this strategy, references to ‘Rubix Limited’ or ‘the Group’, are to all these entities.
 The strategy is being published in accordance with paragraphs 19(2) and 19(4) of the Schedule.

 This strategy applies from the date of publication until it is superseded.
 References to ‘UK Taxation’ are to the taxes and duties set out in paragraph 15(1) of the Schedule which include Income Tax, Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax, and Stamp Duty Land Tax.
 References to ‘tax’, ‘taxes’ or ‘taxation’ are to UK taxation and to all corresponding worldwide taxes and similar duties in respect of which the Group has legal responsibilities.